i-xfliu/SOEN6111/README.md

 1. #### Item-based recommendation engine

-   For implementing item-based collaborative filtering, we need two kinds of data, users feature and items feature.
-Feature engineering can help, our plan is to extract song features and user features from the song-tag dataset and user listening history.
+   To implement item-based collaborative filtering, we need two kinds of data, users feature and items feature.
+Our plan is to extract song features and user features from the song-tag dataset and user listening history.
 When data is ready, we can build a song-user matrix.

    We used pyspark to implement the item-based recommendation model.